null

 Step 4 (if necessary): install window inserts for exterior noise

 If you’re experiencing noise coming from outside your building, the problem is with your windows.
-You could replace your windows, but that will most likely be extremely expensive and will mean there will be heavy construction happening in your building for a while.
-Plus, there’s no guarantee new windows won’t be installed with the same gaps as your old windows.
-Fantastic Frame window inserts will cut the noise through a window by up to 80%!
+You could replace your windows, but that is a big, expensive project.
+You'll be spending up to make sure your new windows have high STC ratings and won’t be installed with the same gaps as your old windows.
+As an alternative, Fantastic Frame window inserts will cut the noise through a window by up to 80%!

-We recommend using window inserts to cover and sound proof windows.
+We often recommend using window inserts to soundproof office windows.
 In addition to helping soundproof your office, they also are great for thermal insulation.
 When customers install our Fantastic Frame window inserts in an entire office, they typically save about 40% on heating and cooling costs.
-Window inserts also are great around the house and often used in a soundproof home office.

 How to Soundproof an Office (Open Floor Plan)